ctb/2023-equitable-efficient/docs/index.md

 ### Efficiency

-Meetings require time, from both organizers and the participants - and sometimes are not necessary to accomplish objectives!
-Making the best use of meetings requires planning and clarity in purpose and process.
-Before scheduling any meeting, facilitators should evaluate whether the objectives can be accomplished through alternative means, such as email, collaborative documents, or a brief one-on-one discussions.

 Meetings require time, from both organizers and the participants.
 Making the best use of that time requires planning and clarity in purpose and process.
 It is important that meetings have